commonsguy/cwac-presentation/README.markdown

 Dependencies
 ------------
-This project depends on Android 4.2 and higher (API Level 17).
+This project depends on Android 4.2 and higher (API Level 17) to actually do its work.
+It should survive on older devices, simply doing nothing.

 This project also depends upon
 [the CWAC-Layouts project](http://github.com/commonsguy/cwac-layouts).

 Version
 -------
-This is version v0.1.0 of this module, meaning it is brand new.
+This is version v0.2.0 of this module, meaning it is being let out of its cage and exercised a bit more.

 Demo
 ----